Liberal Judaism

 Coming of Age

 Until the late Middle ages, at the age of 12 and 13 girls and boys respectively would become adults on the occasion of their birthdays.
 Adulthood meant an adherence to the Halacha (Jewish law) that bound all adult Jewish men and women.
 As time went on it became traditionally for boys to mark their entrance into adulthood by reading part of the weekly Torah portion.
 Liberal Judaism affirms the equal status of boys and girls in religious education.
-Accordingly, we offer both Bar and Bat Mitzvah ceremonies in our communities as part of a Shabbat Morning Service at the age of 13.
+Accordingly, we offer Bar, Bat and Bnei Mitzvah ceremonies in our communities as part of a Shabbat Morning Service at the age of 13.

 However, Liberal Judaism strongly affirms that this ceremony is part of a larger journey.
 Before the service children and their parents or carers are expected to commit to regularly attending their Synagogue’s religion school and services.
 Many communities will also encourage involvement in a social action project as well.
-In addition after the Bnei Mitzvah ceremony the child is expected to continue their religious education up to and including Kabbalat Torah.
+In addition after the Bnei Mitzvah ceremony, the child is expected to continue their religious education up to and including Kabbalat Torah.

-Adult Bar/ Bat Mitzvah
+Adult Bar/ Bat/ Bnei Mitzvah

 The Rabbis and Communities of Liberal Judaism are pleased to assist adults in furthering their Jewish education and in preparation for being called up before the congregation to read from the Torah.